DusatkoVojtech/mod_authz_opa/DIRECTIVES.md

 **OpaCustom** key value - makes the module send field "key" with value "value" to OPA regardless of HTTP request contents

-**OpaCustomJson** key value - same as OpaCustom, but the value will be interpreted as JSON and needs to be a valid JSON object or array
+**OpaCustomJSON** key value - same as OpaCustom, but the value will be interpreted as JSON and needs to be a valid JSON object or array